matushorvath/xzintbit/README.md

 - It also needs the *Aft Scaffolding Control and Information Interface* (ASCII) from [Day 17](https://adventofcode.com/2019/day/17).
 Which just means that everything output by Intcode should be displayed as ASCII characters, with character `10` meaning 'new line'.
 - The VM needs to have enough memory.
    - Ideally memory should expand automatically as needed.
 Expanding it by reallocating a larger array will work, since memory is accessed in one contiguous memory block starting at address 0.
    - A statically sized memory implementation could also work, as long as it the memory is large enough.
-For example, compiling the assember itself takes around 100kB of Intcode memory.
+For example, compiling the assembler itself takes around 100kB of Intcode memory.
 - The VM must not output any extra messages, other than what is output by Intcode using `out` instructions.
 If your VM outputs any extra messages of its own, they will mix up with the compiled Intcode output and the result will not be valid Intcode, obviously.
 - There is no need for arbitrary sized numbers, even implementations based on 32-bit integers should be fine.
 - Ideally your VM should exit with a non-zero exit code (or just crash) when an `in` instruction does not have any more data to input.
 This is used to signal compilation errors, since it's the only way an Intcode program can return a non-zero exit code.